Geography

 Implementation

-Human and Physical Features
+1. Human and Physical features

-Geographical Enquiry
+3. Geographical Enquiry

+Skills such as observation, analysis and comparison are woven throughout lessons and assessment through case studies and fieldwork all while building locational knowledge and fostering curiosity about the world and its people.
 Geography and History units alternate every half-term to meet the breadth of the National Curriculum while allowing skills to be developed over time.
 Medium-term planning outlines clear objectives, enabling teachers to create engaging, skills-based weekly lessons.
 Pupils investigate new cultures, reflect on similarities and differences, and develop independence in their work.

 Impact